-You’ve sipped at it, bite it, bent it, and spit wads of paper out it, but you’ve probably never thought about when a straw was first used.
-The simple little tube had a humble beginning, and even today it has managed to morph into an endless array of different shapes and sizes.
-Here’s how the drinking straw got its start.
+You sip it, bite it, bend it, and spit wads of paper out it, but you’ve most likely never thought about when a straw was first used.
+The simple little drinking tube had a humble beginning, and even today, it has managed to morph into an endless array of different shapes and sizes.
+Here’s how the modern drinking straw got its start.

 The Straight Straw

 Modifications to the simple paper straw Stone had invented weren’t even close to being done.
-Paper straws had been popular up until the 1960’s, but there was something new gaining traction–the plastic straw.
-By the middle of the 1970’s the paper straw was no more.
+Paper straws had been popular until the 1960s, but there was something new gaining traction–the plastic straw.
+By the middle of the 1970s, the paper straw was no more.
 With the new plastic straws, even more innovation was set to take place.

 The Future of Straws